 The Path is Clear

-When you wind the warp vertically, you can see the warp path clearly from the beginning where the threading cross is, all the way to the end where the raddle cross is and not have any more nasty surprises when you have completed the warp winding.
-We wouldn’t wind warps any other way now.
+When you wind the warp vertically, you can see the warp path clearly from the beginning where the threading cross is, all the way to the other end.
+No more nasty surprises when you have completed the warp winding.
+I wouldn't wind warps any other way now.

 No More Aching Shoulder